zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 The first column must not have zeros (like in the second row), the third column (owner) is expected to be ‘imunify360-webshield’, and size must correspond to values set in the config files (22020096 in our case).

-### 15.How to check "modsec scan works"?
+### 15. How to check "ModSecurity scan" works?

-1. To verify, if modsec scan works, you can use following command:
+1. To verify, if ModSecurity scan works, you can use the following command:

 <div class="notranslate">